andrejw27/Multivariate-Time-series-Anomaly-Detection-with-Multi-task-Learning/README.md

 # Multivariate-Time-series-Anomaly-Detection-with-Multi-task-Learning

-This is an attempt of using multi-task learning to develop anomaly detection in multivariate time-series.
+This is an attempt to develop anomaly detection in multivariate time-series of using multi-task learning.
 This work is done as a Master Thesis.

 Abstract: